§ 61.2. Delaware River and River Estuary.

 (a) It is unlawful to take, catch, kill or possess fish, except during the seasons specified in this section.
 It is not a violation of this section if a fish caught out of season from water where fishing for other species is lawful is immediately returned unharmed to the waters from which it was taken.

-(b) It is unlawful to take, catch, kill or possess fish of less than the minimum size specified in this section.
-It is not a violation of this section if an undersized fish taken from waters where fishing is otherwise lawful is immediately returned unharmed to the waters from which it was taken.
+(b) It is unlawful to take, catch, kill or possess fish of less than the minimum size or greater than the maximum size specified in this section.
+It is not a violation of this section if an undersized or oversized fish taken from waters where fishing is otherwise lawful is immediately returned unharmed to the waters from which it was taken.

 (c) It is unlawful to take, catch or kill more than 1 day’s limit of any species of fish as specified in the following chart during 1 calendar day.
 It is unlawful to possess more than 1 day’s limit of any species of fish as specified in the following chart except under the following circumstances: